Solid fuel heating in the form of coal, wood and other biomass warms huge numbers of UK homes. Try our money-saving tips for solid fuel customers.

 Biomass boilers are larger than gas combi boilers and you’ll have to make space to store the pellets.
 The upfront cost can also be high.
 But with a reduced fuel bill and government schemes such as the RHI available it can be a wise investment.

-Solid fuel customers need to ensure they keep their own fuel supply topped up so that they have a heating source.
-Also shopping around for the right price isn't as easy as it is for those relying on the gas network.
+If you use solid fuel, you'll need to keep your supply topped up so that you have a heating source.
+And shopping around for the right price isn't as easy as it is for those relying on the gas network.
 However, there are still ways to save on energy bills.

-If you’re connected to the main gas network then switching to a gas boiler and heating system should be a relatively straightforward - if initially expensive - exercise.
+If you’re connected to the main gas network then switching to gas should be relatively straightforward, if initially expensive.

-Mains gas should be cheaper than solid fuel.
-Although this isn’t necessarily the case with biomass.
-This depends on the efficiency of your system and access to wood and other biomass material.
+Mains gas should be cheaper than solid fuel, but this isn’t necessarily the case with biomass - it depends on the efficiency of your system and access to fuel material.

 Switching to gas can also make shopping around for energy more straightforward.
 It could even add value to your property.